jspsych/experiment-demos/cambridge_face_memory/readme.md

 # Cambridge Face Memory Test
-Stimuli provided by Brad Duchaine, from his original 2016 paper.
+Stimuli provided by Brad Duchaine, from his original 2006 paper and from Dennett et al. (2012).

 Original jsPsych implementation written in 2019 by Andreja Stajduhar.